JohanVer/freicar_docs/docs/nodes/freicar_overview.md

 Indicates whether the no-render mode has been activated.
 So far, no node uses this information.

 # 9. Raiscar Messages
-This package contains legacy messages from the audi cup that are not yet integrated into the FreiCar project.
+This package contains low level messages for controlling the car.
+This package is from our old software framework and still needs to be renamed,